 How Castor Oil Breaks Down Scar Tissue

-It penetrates deeper than any other oil and increases blood flow, promoting cellular regeneration.
 It can help soften the appearance of scars and help them to heal.
-The best part is, it's a completely natural, and an affordable solution that you can easily
+The best part is, it's completely natural, and an affordable additional to your wellness routine.

-What is Scar Tissue?
+What Exactly is Scar Tissue?

 Scar tissue can develop in anyone who experiences an injury or trauma to their skin or internal tissues.
 Here are some common situations where people might develop scar tissue: